bluzelle/api/source/index.html.md

 ```

-Creates a field. *Bluzelle* supports JavaScript types that are `JSON`-serializable (strings, objects, numbers, booleans, arrays, and combinations theereof) and also serial data in the form of an <a href="">ArrayBuffer</a>.
-Functions are not valid.
+Creates a field. *Bluzelle* only supports string types.

 Argument  | Description
 ----------|------------
 key       | The name of the key
-value     | The value to set the key
+value     | The string value to set the key

 ### Returns